KaySRubio/digital-portfolio/README.md

 }
 ```

-12. Inside the DemoBoard object, you can also add a sampleAudio or sampleImages property for preloaded input, which should have the location to a .wav, .png, or .jpg file, some display_text for the dropdown, and you can include sampleResults which should be an exactly copy of what your back end returns, formatted exactly the same way.
+12. Inside the DemoBoard object, you can also add a sampleAudio or sampleImages property for preloaded input, which should have the location to a .wav, .png, or .jpg file, some displayText for the dropdown, and you can include sampleResults which should be an exactly copy of what your back end returns, formatted exactly the same way.
 If you include sample results, the app won't query the backend, but will instead display the sampleResults (saves on time and repetitive requests).
 Make sure to test that the results display correctly.

 13. If your result involves highlighting regions on the waveform, follow these steps: